 Anyway, if the thought of getting your affairs in order, and particularly if you have an unusual hobby to share or anything which floats your boat, do get in touch with me.
 I am an estate planner and will writer.

-Thank you to will writer and estate planner, Sarah McGuire of Estate Planning Solutions for this thought-inspiring piece… it’s worth thinking about what you want to happen in the event of your death.
+Thank you to will writer and estate planner, Sarah McGuire of Patron Wills for this thought-inspiring piece… it’s worth thinking about what you want to happen in the event of your death.
 Do you have any special items which you want to leave to particular loved ones?
 Sarah is featured in The Hug Directory